espruino/EspruinoDocs/boards/Puck.js.md

 Firmware Updates
 -----------------

+**Note:** Firmware 1v95 is known to have problems pairing and connecting to Windows 10 (all other platforms work fine).
+This will be fixed in 1v96, however if you are a Windows user we'd recommend staying with 1v94 until 1v96 is released.

 ### via nRF Toolbox App (Android & iOS)

 * On your Bluetooth LE capable phone, install the `nRF Toolbox` app